Filimonova-Ekaterina/CrowPanel_TTS_clock-weather-quote_station/readme.md

 # ESP32-S3 based assistant with voice synthesis, clock, weather forecasting and Desktop App for Wi-Fi settings input

-**Summary:** This repository combines firmware for ELECROW CrowPanel Advance 7.0 (ESP32-S3, 800×480 display) with an LVGL-based multi-screen UI and a desktop Python application for WiFi configuration.
+**Summary:** This repository combines firmware for ELECROW CrowPanel Advance 7.0 (ESP32-S3, 800×480 display, with 8MB flash memory) with an LVGL-based multi-screen UI and a desktop Python application for WiFi configuration.
 The system provides voice synthesis for time, date, and weather information through the GRC HxTTS module, with automatic time synchronization, timezone detection and weather forecasting capabilities.

 ---